Blosc/c-blosc2/ANNOUNCE.rst

 Blosc2 expands the capabilities of Blosc by providing a higher lever container that is able to store many chunks on it (hence the super-block name).
-Also, it will add more compressors and filters (e.g. a new delta filter is here already).
+It supports storing data on both memory and disk using the same API.
+Also, it adds more compressors and filters.

 Download sources